zenwarr/norman/README.md

 Norman can help you keep dependencies in your modules updated.
 To inspect which dependencies needs to be updated, run `norman outdated`.
-To automatically upgrade all packages to wanted version (newer versions that still match semver), run `norman outdated --upgrade`.
+To automatically upgrade all packages to wanted versions (newer versions that still match semver), run `norman outdated --upgrade`.
-To upgrade all package to the latest versions (note that it will overwrite semver ranges specified in `package.json` and can easily break things), run `norman outdated --upgrade --hard`.
+To upgrade all dependencies to latest versions (note that it overwrites semver ranges specified in `package.json` and can easily break things), run `norman outdated --upgrade --hard`.

 # Example config